hrajchert/mddoc/docs/comment_programming.md

 Eventually this will be separated between library and application, for now they are together for simplicity.
 The library will be in charge of generating and interpreting the metadata.
-RESTORE

-{ % code_todo
+{%code_todo
-    "src" : "mddoc.js",
+    "src" : "mddoc.ts",
     "ref" : {
-        "text" : "mddoc   = require("
+        "text" : "import * as mddoc from './index';"
     }
 %}